priyanshu0463/amfoss-tasks/README.md

 # Introduction
-Hello, I'm Priyanshu, and I'm currently pursuing a 4-year B.Tech course in ELC at Amrita Vishwa Vidyapeetham, Amritapuri.
-During my search for colleges, I came across amFOSS, and the club's impressive track record made a lasting impression on me, motivating me to become a part of it.
+Hello, I am Priyanshu, currently pursuing Electrical and Computer Engineering at Amrita Vishwa Vidyapeetham, Amritapuri.
+When I was still mulling over my options for college, I was prioritizing the ones with clubs centered on coding.
+I came across amFOSS and their list of accomplishments made a lasting impression on me.
+This is when I felt motivated to become a part of it.

-In my previous attempt to join the club, I completed most of the main tasks and even earned a spot for an interview.
-However, due to my inefficiency and lack of a deep understanding of the tasks, I faced rejection.
-Nevertheless, I used that setback as an opportunity to sharpen my skills and took on beginner-friendly projects in web development.
+In my previous attempt to join the club, I was able complete most of the tasks and received the chace to be interviewed.
+However, due to my own shortcomings and lack of depth in knowledge surrounding the tasks, I was rejected.
+I had no intention of giving up, as I used this setback as an opportunity to sharpen my skills and took on beginner-friendly projects in web development.

-I'm devoted to seamlessly blending my academic pursuits with my passion for technology, with the goal of acquiring the necessary skills to contribute meaningfully to forward-thinking organizations.
+I am devoted to seamlessly blending my academic pursuits with my passion for technology, with the end goal of acquiring the necessary skills to actively to contribute to organizations that can bring a real positive change in the future.

 # Tasks Status